 A crane is a tower or derrick that is equipped with cables and pulleys that are used to lift and lower material.
 They are commonly used in the construction industry and in the manufacturing of heavy equipment.
-Cranes for construction are normally temporary structures, either fixed to the ground or mounted on a custom built vehicle.
+The top 7 types of construction cranes are normally temporary structures, either fixed to the ground or mounted on a custom built vehicle.

 They can either be controlled from an operator in a cab that travels along with the crane, by a push button pendant control station, or by radio type controls.

-So what are the different types of cranes used in construction?
+The different types of cranes used in construction

-This type of crane offers a boom that consists of a number of tubes fitted one inside of the other.
+Telescopic cranes offer a boom that consists of a number of tubes fitted one inside of the other.
 A hydraulic mechanism extends or retracts the tubes to increase or decrease the length of the boom.
-Most cranes today are in some form a telescopic crane.
+Most construction cranes today are in some form a telescopic crane.
 Except for the lattice boom crane with is a iron constructed frame that is bolted together to get the right height for the hoist.

 Truck Mounted Crane (also known as boom truck or picker truck)

-Cranes mounted on a rubber tire truck will provide great mobility.
+Boom trucks or picker trucks are cranes mounted on a rubber tire truck and provide great mobility.
 Outriggers that extend vertically or horizontally are used to level and stabilize the crane during hoisting.
 The capacity of these cranes rarely exceed 50 ton capacity.
 As mentioned above, their versatility is found in their mobility and reach.

 Rough Terrain Crane

-A crane that is mounted on an undercarriage with four rubber tires, designed for operations off road.
+A rough terrain crane is a crane that is mounted on an undercarriage with four rubber tires, designed for operations off road.
 The outriggers extend vertically and horizontally to level and stabilize the crane when hoisting.
 These types of cranes are single engine machines where the same engine is used for powering the undercarriage as it is for powering the crane.
-These cranes are idea for constructions sites that have uneven, dirt and rocky terrain.
+These cranes are ideal for constructions sites that have uneven, dirt and rocky terrain.
 The mobility and ability of the crane to travel around the site make it an effect support crane for lighter hoists on highway, construction and infrastructure projects.

 Loader Crane (also know as a folding boom crane)

-A loader crane is a hydraulically powered articulated arm fitted to a trailer, used to load equipment onto a trailer.
+A loader crane or a folding boom crane is a hydraulically powered articulated arm fitted to a trailer, used to load equipment onto a trailer.
 The numerous sections can be folded into a small space when the crane isn’t in use.
 The capacity of these cranes have increased dramatically over the years.
-Presently there are 200 ton capacity loader (folding boom) cranes on the market today.
+Presently there are 200 ton capacity loader folding boom cranes on the market today.